andysouth/rtsetse/README.md

 * **Phase 8 : Tryp**:  adding infection of flies and hosts
 * **Phase 9 : Movement2**:  movement dependent on vegetation

-User interfaces to some of these phases can be accessed on the web at the links below and are available from a separate repository at : https://github.com/AndySouth/shinytse
+User interfaces can be accessed on the web at the links below and are available from a separate repository at : https://github.com/AndySouth/shinytse

 Shiny app name  | What it does  | To access on web
 ------------- | -------------| -------------